Shanmuk2309/movie-rate-hub/README.md

-# Welcome to your Lovable project
+# Cine Rate App

+This is a Movie Review platform built for film lovers to share opinions.

 ## Project info